 Beth is a certified public accountant with experience in budgeting, general accounting, and internal audit in the private sector.
 Prior to joining the Laura and John Arnold Foundation, Beth worked as a Financial Analyst III at an energy company where she was responsible for a wide range of financial management matters with a national organizational scope.
 Beth also worked as a Manager at Ernst & Young, LLP (E&Y).
 During her time at E&Y, Beth led internal audits and control reviews at several Fortune 500 companies.
 Beth was also an active participant in the E&Y People Advisory Council, E&Y Women's Advisory Group, and E&Y sponsored volunteer activities such as Junior Achievement and United Way.
 Beth holds a B.S. and M.S. in Accounting from Louisiana State University and is a C.P.A. with the Texas State Board of Public Accountancy.

-Lesley is responsible for managing the Foundation’s day-to-day operations and overseeing its legal matters.
-Before joining the Foundation, Lesley was an attorney at Vinson & Elkins, LLP, where her practice primarily focused on tax-exempt organizations.
+Lesley is responsible for managing the Foundation's day-to-day operations and overseeing its legal matters.
+Prior to joining the Foundation, Lesley was an attorney at Vinson & Elkins, LLP, where her practice primarily focused on tax-exempt organizations.
 Before becoming a lawyer, Lesley taught at-risk public high school and middle school students in her hometown of Laredo, Texas, on the United States-Mexico border.
 Lesley holds degrees from Yale Law School and Harvard University.
-Lesley currently is a Director of the Texas Lyceum and serves on the Loan Committee of the Evalee C. Schwarz Charitable Trust for Education and the Advisory Board for the Bi-National Center for Research, Education, Leadership and Public Service at Texas A&M International University.
+Lesley is Vice President of Leadership and a Director of the Texas Lyceum.
+She also serves on the Loan Committee of the Evalee C. Schwarz Charitable Trust for Education.

 Stuart is an attorney and research expert with a background in education policy.
 Prior to joining the Foundation, he was a Distinguished Doctoral Fellow and Research Associate in the Department of Education Reform at the University of Arkansas.